Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-// FROM THE CASEFILE — SIMPLE TRADE CRYPTOS
+// FROM THE CASEFILE — GFACAPITAL

 • Forwarding-wallet pathway documented hop-by-hop with chain-of-custody hashes.